Back to Blog

 When I help a team build around AI workers, the structure always comes down to five rules.
 None of them are about which model you use.

 • One owned output per e-mployee.
 Give each AI worker a single, nameable thing it is responsible for — the weekly competitive brief, the first-pass support reply, the reconciliation report.
-Diffuse responsibility is how AI initiatives quietly die.
+Diffuse responsibility is how AI initiatives quietly die — the NIST AI Risk Management Framework makes the same point at the organizational level, stating that "organizations need to establish and maintain the appropriate accountability mechanisms, roles and responsibilities, culture, and incentive structures for risk management to be effective."

 • A named human supervisor.
 Every e-mployee reports to a person who notices the day its quality drops — not at the quarterly review.
 No supervisor, no seat.